Drekkg/bug-alert-frontend66/README.md

 After trying to resolve this warning I completely broke my application.
 Turns out to be an issue with Create React App.

+**commented out console logs**
+As advised in the Moments walkthrough, console logs in the catch blocks are commented out for easy debugging in the future.

 ## Technologies used

 - React nvm 20